Les Dagues Rituelles dans l'Ésotérisme-RELICS

 Manufacturing and Materials

-Ritual daggers vary in size, shape, and material.
+Ceremonial daggers vary in size, shape, and material.
 Traditionally, they are often forged from metal, with a double-edged blade and a generally black handle.
 The choice of materials can have a specific symbolic meaning depending on the tradition or practitioner.
 Some prefer natural materials like wood or horn, while others opt for precious metals like silver or gold.

-Use of ritual daggers
+Use of ceremonial daggers

 Ritual daggers, often called athames, are used in various magical and esoteric rituals.
 Their use in these contexts may vary depending on specific traditions, but here are some common ways ritual daggers are incorporated into rituals: